A$AP Rocky arrested after street fight in Sweden

 Footage emerged of the rapper and members of his team apparently pushing a man to the floor on the street.
 A$AP, who is due to play more shows across Europe this week, has posted his own footage of the confrontation on his Instagram page, which sees one of the men involved hitting the rapper’s bodyguard with a pair of headphones.

-The rapper could be held in jail in Stockholm until Friday, and was arrested on suspicion of severe assault.
+Arrested on suspicion of severe assault, it’s now being reported that the rapper could be held in jail in Stockholm for two weeks.
+According to TMZ, prosecutors are looking to hold the ‘Fuckin’ Problems’ rapper and his crew for 14 days as they continue their investigation.
+It is also being reported that if convicted, he faces up to six years in prison.

+If he is held for the length of time prosecutors are requesting, Rocky will miss out on upcoming shows at London’s Wireless Festival (July 7), Moscow’s Green Theatre (July 10), Germany’s Splash Festival (July 12), Ukraine’s Atlas Weekend Festival (July 13), Dour Festival in Berlin (July 14), Milan’s Carroponte (July 17) and Barcelona’s Sónar Festival (July 19).

-“SO A FEW DRUG ADDICTS ARE NOT MY FANS,” he wrote as a caption in his first Instagram video of the confrontation.
+“SO A FEW DRUG ADDICTS ARE NOT MY FANS,” Rocky wrote as a caption in his first Instagram video of the confrontation.

 “WE DONT KNOW THESE GUYS AND WE DIDNT WANT TROUBLE , THEY FOLLOWED US FOR 4 BLOCKS , AND THEY WERE SLAPPING GIRLS BUTTS WHO PASSED , GIVE ME A BREAK”